oujunxu/OmegaPoint-CodeTest/README.md

 3. Download React application.
 4. Start the API through VisualStudio.
 5. Start the React Web App in Visual Code through Console/Terminal by enter: "npm start".

+Other Info:
+Starting up in: http://localhost:5000 and can be accessed through http://localhost:5000/api/product after the program has been started.